 I used to think every business at least paid lip service to the importance of having backups of their data, but I was wrong!
 Many organizations are rolling the dice, betting on ancient servers, workstations, and USB drives to not fail...but I'm sure that is not you, right?

 Backups are important because data is available in the event of cybercrime, natural disasters, and malicious behavior.
 For local and remote backups to be professionally deployed & managed, it can cost between $0.50-$1 per gigabyte of production data per month.

 In short, backups are how you recover.
 Backups and Disaster Recovery (BDR) go hand in hand.
 You must have some form of backup to be able to implement Disaster Recovery.
 Disaster recovery is more about how fast your business can get back up and running.
 Backups store data that can then be used to recover from a disaster.

-Alan McDonald from All Connected recently related a story where a business' office was in the direct path of a California wildfire.
-There was obviously no time to go get computers and servers out of the building, but All Connected was able to spin up remote servers and within an hour the entire organization was operating as normal.
-Without a comprehensive backup architecture there is no way this type of recovery can happen!
+Alan McDonald from All Connected recently related a story where a business office was in the direct path of a California wildfire.
+There was no time to go get computers and servers out of the building, but All Connected was able to spin up remote servers and within an hour the entire organization was operating as normal.
+Without a comprehensive backup architecture, there is no way this type of recovery can happen!

 Kosh has partnered with All Connected to deliver enterprise-class BDR to our customers in Albuquerque, New Mexico, Southern Colorado, and Orange County, CA.

 Check out our BDR Readiness Quiz to assess your organization's current state.

 Another reason having professionally managed backups is important is it makes it easier to qualify for cyber liability insurance.
 Most insurance companies will want to know how your organization is prepared to handle cybercrime and other disasters.
 They want to see you are protecting your data and handling it properly.

 We have a full article on the requirements of cyber insurance and backups are a big requirement.